Complexity of Training ReLU Neural Network: Training 2-ReLU NN is NP-hard

-Now we show one more simple lemma which is critical in proving the final result. \begin{lemma} Affine functions $a_1, a_2$ and weights $w_1, w_2$ satisfy hard-sorting of $T_1 \cup T_0 \cup \{\0\}$ with respect to $T_1 \cup \{\0\}$ then parity of weights \textbf{must} be same i.e. $w_1 =w_2 =1$ or $w_1 = w_2 =-1$. \end{lemma} In the next section, we show that this result on gadget data-points gives us solution to the original 2-affine separability problem.
+Next we show one more simple proposition which is critical in proving the final result.
+The proof of this proposition can be found in Appendix \ref{apx_lemma_parity1}. \begin{proposition} If affine functions $a_1, a_2$ and weights $w_1, w_2$ satisfy hard-sorting of $T_1 \cup T_0 \cup \{\0\}$ with respect to $T_1 \cup \{\0\}$, then $w_1, w_2$ \textbf{must} satisfy $w_1 = w_2 =-1$. \end{proposition} We are now ready to present the prove Lemma \ref{final_lemma_new}.\\ \begin{proof*}{Lemma \ref{final_lemma_new}} Since $a_1, a_2$ satisfy hard-sorting of the data points $T_1\cup T_0\cup\{\0\}$ with respect to $T_1\cup \{\0\}$ then, in view of Proposition \ref{prop:simplified} and Proposition \ref{lemma_parity1}, we have \begin{enumerate} \item $\exists x \in T_1 $ such that $a_1(x) \le 0, a_2(x) \le 0$. \item $w_1 =w_2 = -1$. \end{enumerate} Then we have that $-\relu{a_1(x)} -\relu{a_2(x)} = 0$ for all $x\in T_1$, due to condition \eqref{eq:hard-sort} of hard-sorting.
+This implies $a_1(x) \le 0, a_2(x)\le 0$ for all $x \in T_1$.
+So we conclude the proof. \end{proof*} In the next section, we show that this result on the gadget data-points gives us the solution to the original 2-hyperplane separability problem.